DemianPyrih25/Covid19-Analysis/README.md

 1. Place the `covid_data.csv` file in the same directory as the notebook
 2. Open `COVID19_Analysis.ipynb` in Jupyter Notebook or JupyterLab
 3. Run all cells to generate the analysis and visualizations

-## Key Findings

-- The pandemic began in early 2020 and affected all regions globally
-- Multiple waves of infection occurred with varying peak intensities
-- Densely populated countries experienced the highest case numbers
-- The total number of cases continued to accumulate throughout the entire period

-## Author

-Data Science Internship Project

-## License

-This project is for educational purposes.